CryptPeer® vs competitors — Comparison 2026

 Integrated instant messaging + E2E calls suite

-Typical scenario — 100 users / 3 years:
+Typical scenario — 100 users / 3 years (figures aligned with the public excl.-tax grid on pricing):

 Dedicated MFT solutions remain relevant when the sole objective is to optimise a specific file transfer workflow within a highly centralised IT landscape.
 Once your priority becomes a full sovereign communication dome (messaging, calls, MFT, email, governance) with no dependency on a vendor or cloud, the key question becomes: should you still separate MFT, messaging and access control — or unify them inside a self‑hosted CryptPeer® bubble?